 Got a winter coat you don't need?
 Donate it to the NIBC Warm Jacket House

-For the second year in a row, NIBC Bank will be setting up its ‘Warm Jacket House’ on the Grote Markt in The Hague on 13, 14 and 15 January: a place where adults and children who could use some extra support during this cold winter can pick up a warm winter coat for free.
+For the second year in a row, NIBC Bank will be setting up its ‘Warm Jacket House’ in The Hague city center on 13, 14 and 15 January: a place where adults and children who could use some extra support during this cold winter can pick up a warm winter coat for free.

 Help out: give your winter coat a second life